bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 motion).
 If in doubt, keep polishing the light.
 The other modalities are next week's business.

+We used Tinkerbelle to prototype the Philips Hue light interaction.
+One device acted as the controller while a smartphone acted as the light.
+We tested different colors and brightness levels to recreate how Philips Hue allows users to change the atmosphere of a room for different activities.

 ## Part D. Wizard the Device

 Set up a "wizard" arrangement so one person can secretly drive the light while